Scaling limit of multi-type invariant measures via the directed landscape: Introduction

 (1) To verify the convergence to the DL we import the results of \cite{Dauvergne-Virag-21}.

 (2) In each of the six models we consider, the marginal invariant measures are generalizations of i.i.d.\ random walks, so convergence to Brownian motion follows.
-In general one does not expect random walks, but diffusive scaling of the stationary initial data is still expected (see, for example, the discussion in Appendix B of \cite{Alevy-Krishnan}).
-For the Sepp\"al\"ainen-Johansson (SJ) model we derive the stationary measures, as they do not presently appear in the literature in the form we need.
-(The original paper \cite{Seppalainen-1998} did not utilize the stationary version of the growth model, but instead coupled the LPP process with a stationary version of an associated exclusion process with nonlocal dynamics.)
+In general one does not expect random walks, but diffusive scaling of the stationary initial data is still expected (see, for example, the discussion in \cite[Appendix B]{Alevy-Krishnan}).
 We emphasize again that our general SH limit criterion requires only assumptions on the marginally invariant measures and no knowledge whatsoever of the joint distribution (See Theorem \ref{thm:LPPSHconv}).

 (3) Joint invariance of the coupled initial data is a general fact for Busemann processes \cite{Hoffman2008,Damron_Hanson2012,Georgiou-Rassoul-Seppalainen-17b,Janjigian-Rassoul-2020b,Groathouse-Janjigian-Rassoul-2023}.
 However, for the SJ and Poisson lines models, existence of Busemann functions does not presently appear in the literature.
-In Lemma \ref{lem:SJ_joint_exist}, we prove the existence of jointly invariant measures for the Poisson lines model, and the existence of such measures for the SJ model follows word-for-word by the same proof.
+In Lemma \ref{lem:SJ_joint_exist}, we prove the existence of jointly invariant measures for the Poisson lines model when we take the discrete coordinate as the time coordinate.
+The existence of multi-type invariant measures for the SJ model follows word-for-word by the same proof.
 The key idea for the existence proof uses the classical method of taking subsequential limits of Ces\`aro averages as the initial time goes to $-\infty$.
 This method was applied to finding queuing fixed points in \cite{Mairesse-Prabhakar-2003}, was first explicitly applied to Busemann functions in \cite{Damron_Hanson2012} and has since been adapted to various settings in \cite{geor-rass-sepp-yilm-15,Janjigian-Rassoul-2020b,blpp_utah,Groathouse-Janjigian-Rassoul-2023}.
 While the methods of these papers should allow one to prove uniqueness of the jointly invariant measures in the prelimit, proving such would be a digression from the main purpose of our paper.
 In any case, our Theorems \ref{thm:lines_conv} and \ref{thm:SJ_conv} state that \textit{any} such jointly invariant measures in these models converge to the SH.